darcyknox/user-filenames/README.md

 HOW TO RUN:

-To run the program, first compile the program with the command "javac UserFilenames.java" without quotation marks.
+To compile, use the command:
+javac UserFilenames.java

-Next, run the program with the command "java UserFilenames directory-name" without quotation marks, and where directory-name is replaced with the name of a directory.
+Next, run the program with the command: java UserFilenames directory-name